Non-Citizen Immigration Divorce

 When a person immigrates to the United States and applies for permanent residency on the grounds that they married a U.S. citizen or a legal permanent resident, and the marriage has not yet reached its second anniversary, then the immigrant will be granted a Conditional Permanent Residency status.
 This status means that so long as the immigrant continues to stay married, they will have permanent residency in the United States for up to two years.

-However, if at the time of the petition (or upon the expiration of the Conditional Permanent Residency status) the immigrant is in the process of divorcing (or has divorced) their U.S. citizen spouse, then the immigrant loses their residency status and becomes eligible for deportation.
+However, if at the time of the petition (or upon the expiration of the Conditional Permanent Residency status) the immigrant is in the process of divorcing (or has divorced) their U.S. citizen spouse, or legal permanent resident, then the immigrant loses their residency status and becomes eligible for deportation.

 I Sponsored My Spouse’s Immigration Application but We Are Divorcing – What Next?

-When you sponsor an immigrant’s application for residency, you sign a legally binding agreement to financially support the immigrant and their dependents until U.S. citizenship has been achieved.
-If the individual you sponsored was your spouse and you are now beginning the process of dissolution of your marriage then you should ensure that you withdraw your sponsorship because a divorce will not necessarily remove your financial responsibility to your immigrant spouse for the time leading up to gaining their citizenship or leaving the U.S., or other conditions being met.
+When you sponsor an immigrant’s application for residency, you sign a legally binding agreement to financially support the immigrant and their dependents until U.S. citizenship has been achieved or other conditions are met.
+Divorce will not necessarily remove your financial responsibility to your immigrant spouse for the time leading up to gaining their citizenship, leaving the U.S., or other conditions being met.

 How Are Immigration Applications Treated After a Divorce?

-When an immigration application that is based on marriage (less than two years old) is pending before the United States Citizenship and Immigration Services and the immigrant divorces from their U.S. citizen spouse, then the immigrant spouse will lose their conditional residency status upon the dissolution of the marriage.
-It is also likely that the immigrant spouse will be eligible to be deported after the finalization of the divorce.
+When an immigration application that is based on marriage (less than two years old) is pending before the United States Citizenship and Immigration Services and the immigrant divorces from their U.S. citizen or the Legal Permanent Resident spouse, the immigrant spouse may lose their conditional residency status upon the dissolution of the marriage unless he or she obtains a waiver and removes conditions on her or his own.

 What is Conditional Residence Status and How Can I Become a Full Permanent Residential Status?